tud-zih-energy/FIRESTARTER/README.md

 ### Metric Options

-The `perf-ipc` and `perf-freq` metric allows the user to set the `FIRESTARTER_PERF_CPU` environment variable which can be set to an integer.
+The `perf-ipc` and `perf-freq` metrics allow the user to set the optional `FIRESTARTER_PERF_CPU` environment variable to an integer.
-This causes the perf metrics to be collected only on the specified cpu.
+Per default, FIRESTARTER collects `perf` metrics for all its threads and, if necessary, divides the metrics by the thread count.
+If `FIRESTARTER_PERF_CPU` is set, the value is interpreted as the single CPU on which `perf` metrics are collected.

 ## OneAPI
 `FIRESTARTER_ONEAPI` needs to find certain libraries, which are installed with